-During the second quarter of 2021, the Treasury Department’s Office of Foreign Assets Control (OFAC) entered into settlement agreements with eight companies for apparent violations of US sanctions.
+During the third quarter of 2021, the Treasury Department’s Office of Foreign Assets Control (OFAC) entered into settlement agreements with eight companies for apparent violations of US sanctions.
 This quarter’s settlements exhibit in stark relief the importance of self-disclosure of possible US sanctions violations, full cooperation with regulators, and the caution with which non-US companies must examine the activities and transactions of their global affiliates and subsidiaries.
 Two of the companies—Alfa Laval Middle East and Schlumberger Rod Lift—paid 40.3 percent and 34.2 percent of the maximum civil monetary penalties applicable in those cases respectively, in part because of failures to disclose and intentional attempts by certain employees to conceal sanctions violations.

 - Alfa Laval Middle East’s violations constituted an egregious case, according to OFAC, because the company was involved in an active conspiracy to violate Iran sanctions, misled its US-based affiliate to indirectly export goods from the United States to Iran by falsifying the end-user on its export documentation, plotted additional transactions with Iran using the same scheme, and failed voluntarily disclose its violations.